taolicd/taolicd.github.io/_posts/2021-10-20-Bored_API_doc.md

 ## Endpoint definitions

 See [Bored swagger UI](https://taolicd.github.io/swagger-for-bored-api/) for details.
-The Swagger UI is hosted under Tao's personal GitHub Pages.
+The [swagger.yaml](https://github.com/taolicd/swagger-for-bored-api/blob/master/swagger.yaml) file was created by me and hosted under my personal GitHub Pages.

-## Example responses
+## Example response

-The Get response is in JSON format.
+The response is in JSON format.
+Here is an example Json response:

 ```
 { "activity": "Learn how the internet works",